ci-lab-cz/streamd/README.md

 More details on: https://manual.gromacs.org/documentation/current/user-guide/mdrun-performance.html

 The performance and gpu usage strongly depend on the type of hardware and size of the system.
-It is always good to check the GPU usage (for example, by _nvidea-smi_ command).
+It is always good to check the GPU usage (for example, by _nvidia-smi_ command).

 **Run on 1 GPU:**
 ```